edgecollective/edge-blog/projects/cratecart.md

 # Background

 Annie Bayer of the [Young Farmer Network](https://www.youngfarmernight.org/) had the idea for an improved, DIY version of the 'garden carts' that are often used on small farms to transport crates of vegetables.
+Typical garden carts:
+- seem overly expensive (often costing upwards of $500);
-Typical garden carts are too small to carry more than one or two crates at a time, and have a wood-based design that seems unnecessarily heavy.
-They have a wheel base that is too narrow to be used on farms with the  30" vegetable beds.
+- are too small to carry more than one or two crates at a time;
+- use a wood-based design that seems unnecessarily heavy;
+- have a wheel base that is too narrow to be used on farms with 30" vegetable beds.

-Annie proposed a 'crate cart' design that could:
+Annie proposed a DIY 'crate cart' design that could:
 - accommodate four (or, when stacked, 8) crates of the sizes used on small farms (e.g. [24" x 20" x 11"](https://www.uline.com/Product/Detail/S-24138G/Stack-and-Nest-Containers/Ventilated-Stack-and-Nest-Container-24-x-20-x-11-Green) and [23" x 7" x 15"](https://caribbeangardenseed.com/products/stackable-black-plastic-nursery-crate-1crate-great-for-harvesting-vegetables));
 - be lightweight;
 - straddle common 30" vegetable beds; and
 - be constructed at low cost from widely-available and/or recycled materials, with a minimum of specialized tools.

-We've been working with Annie to develop an initial version of this cart.
+We've been working with Annie to develop an initial version of this cart, with an estimated materials cost of approximately $120 (less than 1/3 the cost of a commercial garden cart).

-Below, we present an overview of the current design, while also highlighting some particular fabrication skills employed in the process of building the cart that might be more broadly useful in a small farm setting.
+The tools and skills required to build the our current cart design -- i.e., designing with, bending, and cutting metal tubing, as well as the fabrication of small metal parts -- have more general application in farming, including the design and construction of DIY low tunnels, hoop houses, and even mobile chicken coops.

 # Current design

+Our current prototype uses recycled bicycle wheels, electrical conduit, welded wire fencing, and a custom, open-source bicycle wheel dropout design, with an estimated materials cost approximately $120.

 ![](/img/cratecart/cratecart_today.jpeg)

-Our current prototype uses recycled bicycle wheels, electrical conduit, welded wire fencing, and a custom, open-source bicycle wheel dropout design, with an estimated materials cost between $100 and $150 (less than 1/3 the cost of widely-used, smaller commercial garden carts).

-The custom dropouts used in this design can be ordered via one of several metal lasercutting services by submitting an open source dropout design file (see below).
+The custom wheel dropouts used in this design can be ordered via one of several metal lasercutting services by submitting an open source dropout design file (see below).

 ![](/img/cratecart/c5_mod.png)